AVSLab/basilisk/docs/source/Support/User/migratingToBsk2.rst

 help page outlines all the user-facing changes that have occurred.
 This facilities the process of upgrading legacy Basilisk python scripts to function with the new message system, etc.

-For changes related to updating Basilisk C and C++ module code, see :ref:`migratingBskModuleToBsk2`.
+For changes related to updating Basilisk C and C++ module code, see :ref:`migratingModuleToBsk`.

 Message Names
 -------------